emrealper/event-driven-ordering/README.md

 To test the application i use `bombardier` which is written in Go programming language to simulate many HTTP(S) request concurently sent from different clients.

-You can run the bellow command from the **/diagnostics/bombardier/** directory to build docker images for  `bombardier`
+You can run the below command from the **/diagnostics/bombardier/** directory to build docker images for  `bombardier`

 ```powershell
 docker build -t alpine/bombardier .